-Rémi and Geraldine of Domaine Dieu-le-Fit are at the top of their game.
+Rémi and Geraldine Pouizin of Domaine Dieu-le-Fit are at the top of their game.
 Demeter accredited from 2016, we are delighted to be working with them for our Own Selection Côtes du Rhône.
-Rémi inherited most of his vineyards from the property known as Fourmente, where he built his own winery in the centre of the village.
-They are worthy torchbearers for this increasingly popular village, located in the northern half of the patchwork of named villages, not that far from Vinsobres.
-Their wines are given branded names because as they are essentially assembled from different plots: red clay and pudding stones are at the lower altitudes, then “saffre” (sandstone) is just above the village itself, then more varied garrigue-strewn soils on the plateau that heads in the direction of Rasteau.
+Rémi inherited most of his vineyards from the property known as Fourmente, where he built his own winery.
+Their wines are given branded names as they are essentially assembled from different plots.
+Red clay and pudding stones are at the lower altitudes, then “saffre” (sandstone) is just above the village itself.
+The more varied garrigue-strewn soils sit on the plateau heading in the direction of Rasteau.

-Working organically is part of Rémi’s family philosophy; his grandparents started growing fruit and vegetables organically in the 1960s.
-Rémi even goes as far as to say, “If I can drink a product, I am happy to put it on my vines.
+Working organically is part of Rémi’s family philosophy; his grandparents grew fruit and vegetables organically in the 1960s.
+Rémi insists, “If I can drink a product, I am happy to put it on my vines.
 If it would be poisonous to me, it doesn’t go anywhere near them.”
 Clearly, there is honesty and integrity in everything the couple does.

 Grenache (Noir) is widely grown and comes in a variety of styles.
 Believed to originate in Spain, it was, in the late 20th century, the most widely planted black grape variety in the world.
 Today it hovers around seventh in the pecking order.
 It tends to produce very fruity, rich wines that can range quite widely in their level of tannin.